It was Maria’s birthday, and we decided to spend two days on Andros Island, Greece.

 Where to stay in Andros island Greece

 We decided to stay at a relatively remote resort named Aegea Blue Cycladic resort at Zorgos Bay.
-It was birthday weekend and some luxury was what we wanted.
+It was a birthday weekend, and some luxury was what we wanted.

-It takes some time to go there from the harbor and the last 40 minutes is through a dusty dirt road, but when you get there you will appreciate the place and its beauty.
+It takes some time to go there from the harbor and the last 40 minutes is through a dusty dirt road, but when you get there, you will appreciate the place and its beauty.

 What you will see is the resort, with different ways to access the isolated sandy beach and a tavern and that’s that.

-If you want to really relax then this is the place for you, additionally spiced with some affordable luxury.
+If you want to relax then, this is the place for you, additionally spiced with some affordable luxury.

-There is a pool and all but most walk their way to the beach (5 minutes).
-Seeing the photos you understand why.
+There is a pool and all, but most walk their way to the beach (5 minutes).
+Seeing the photos, you understand why.

 Dining in Batsi Andros, Greece

-The food in our hotel was really good too.
-But the one that we will definitely remember was Themelos restaurant in the famous Batsi village.
+The food in our hotel was excellent too.
+But the one that we will remember was Themelos restaurant in the famous Batsi village.

-Most Greek islands need at least 5 days to fully experience them and walk them around.
-Especially islands with such an extensive hiking network.
+Most Greek islands need at least five days to fully experience them and walk around; especially islands with such an extensive hiking network.